Incas (parakeet): Legacy

-After dying, and like Martha, Incas was supposed to be sent in a block of ice to the Smithsonian Museum of Natural History.
+After dying, like Martha, Incas was supposed to be sent in a block of ice to the Smithsonian Museum of Natural History.
 For unclear reasons, his skin never arrived there.
 Though it is likely that he was preserved (as his skin would have had considerable value to a museum), it appears associated records were never kept and the current location of his body is unknown.
 Some have speculated that his remains are unlabeled at the Cincinnati Museum of Natural History.
 Others have considered that in the closing year of World War I, the loss of the last captive Carolina parakeet was simply too demoralizing to pay close attention to.
 Incas's status as the last member of his species is often repeated without scrutiny of the highly probable persistence of wild populations into the 1930s.
-His death date is also periodically miscited as that of the last passenger pigeon.
+His death date is also periodically mis-cited as that of the last passenger pigeon.